trustedanalytics-ng/platform-wiki/Building-Analytics/buildanalytics_sparktk.md

 Spark-tk is an analytics toolkit library that is compatible with Apache Spark.
 It provides APIs for Python and Scala.
 This page explains how to use Spark in TAP.

->Visit the [Spark-tk repo](https://github.com/trustedanalytics/spark-tk) for additional information.
+>Visit the [https://github.com/trustedanalytics/spark-tk](https://github.com/trustedanalytics/spark-tk) for additional information.

 ## Getting started with Spark-tk